What metric to optimize for suppressing instability in a Vlasov-Poisson system?: Dispersion relation and linear stability analysis

 where \begin{itemize} \item \( \hat{U}(t,k) \) is defined as:

 It is a function of \( t \) and \( k \), and is uniquely determined by the equilibrium \(f_{\text{eq}}\). \item \( \hat{S} \) is defined as

 Or equivalently $S(t,x) = \int f_{\text{p}}(t,x-vt,v)\,\mathrm{d}v$.
-It is the free-streaming solution. \end{itemize} According to Mellin inversion Laplace transform formula, $\rho_{\text{p}}$ will have exponential growth if $L[\hat{\rho}_{\text{p}}]$ has a singularity on $\Re(s)>0$, while the source term on the right hand side of~\eqref{eq:external_Laplace} does not vanish at the same roots.
-As a consequence, to eliminate the exponential growth, one should also force the right hand side to be zero at the roots of $1+L[\hat{U}(\cdot,k)](s)$.
+It is the free-streaming solution. \end{itemize} According to the inversion Laplace transform formula, $\rho_{\text{p}}$ will have exponential growth if $1+L[\hat{U}(\cdot,k)](s)=0$ for some $s$ that has positive real part (i.e. $\Re(s)>0$)~\cite{Einkemmer2025}, when the source term on the right hand side of~\eqref{eq:external_Laplace} does not vanish at the same $s$.
+As a consequence, to eliminate the exponential growth, one should simply force the right hand side to be zero at the roots of $1+L[\hat{U}(\cdot,k)](s)$.
 In light of this discussion, in~\cite{Einkemmer2025}, the authors propose to set the control $H$ according to:

 where $h$ is a factor so that:

 This design effectively eliminates the positive roots, and thus the PDE's instability is suppressed.
 Further analytical derivations and comprehensive numerical validations are provided in~\cite{Einkemmer2025}.